jrheard/blog/_drafts/book-report-architecture-patterns-python.md

 </textarea>
 <pre class="cm-s-friendship-bracelet"></pre>

 In a system like this, the vast majority of your code operates directly on these database-focused models, which makes it a lot harder to reliably write pure functions.
 Instead, you tend to end up with code that's littered with lots of little reads+writes to the database.
-Code like that is hard to unit test (because you have to patch out all of those database interactions), and tends to grow in complexity over time as maintainers add more and more little reads and writes because what's the harm in just one more?
+Code written this way is hard to unit test (because you have to patch out all of those database interactions), and tends to grow in complexity over time as maintainers add more and more little reads and writes, because what's the harm in just one more?

 The dependency inversion principle is the idea that instead of using database-focused models as the core primitives of your system, you should use simple pure-Python data structures like the frozen dataclass you saw earlier, and _your database models should be derived from those pure-Python models_.
 [To put it another way](https://www.cosmicpython.com/book/chapter_02_repository.html#_inverting_the_dependency_orm_depends_on_model):